leyton-group/laravel-circuit-breaker/README.md

 ````

-One of the benefits of this pattern is to prevent the system to perform unecessary actions when there are multiple transactions.
+One of the benefits of this pattern is to prevent the system from performing unnecessary actions when there are multiple transactions.
 This is an example of the usage

 ````php